IgniteUI/help-topics/topics/07_What's-New/01_Whats New Revision History/03_Whats_New_In_2014_Volume2.md

 #What's New in 2014 Volume 2

-This topic presents the controls and the new and enhanced features for the Ignite UI™ 2014 Volume 2 release.
+This topic presents the controls and the new and enhanced features for the %%ProductName%%™ 2014 Volume 2 release.

 ##What’s New Summary